 Modern bankruptcy theory began with the recognition of the collective action problem among creditors of an insolvent firm.
 Jackson (1986) stresses this "common pool" problem.
 He argues that despite the objective of maximizing the value of the failing firms' assets, creditors tend to act in their own self-interest, making an uncoordinated debt collection possible, which proves very costly to the value of the firm.
 This happens because if unsecured creditors perceive that a firm is insolvent, they anticipate that it will not be able to repay all its creditors in full, giving them an incentive to race against each other to be first to collect from the firm.
-When creditors act uncoordinatedly in liquidation, the assets are sold piecemeal, disrupting the firm's operations and probably forcing it to shut down even when the best use of its assets is continued operation7, bringing social-welfare losses and not maximizing the firm's value.
+When creditors act uncoordinatedly in liquidation, the assets are sold piecemeal, disrupting the firm's operations and probably forcing it to shut down even when the best use of its assets is continued operation, bringing social-welfare losses and not maximizing the firm's value.
+Moreover, such conflict delays the liquidation resolution, which leads to additional losses in the firm's value.
 A bankruptcy system can avoid this inefficient equilibrium by staying the creditors' collection effort to give a state official time to decide whether the firm is worth saving.